 - Shea butter: has high concentrations of fatty acids and vitamins which soften skin.
 It also has anti-inflammatory properties.
 Shea butter conditions, tones, and soothes your skin.
 (Buy here)

 - Eco E-wax: is a vegetable-based emulsifying wax which allows water and oil to combine without separating.
-It is also known as Glycerol Monostearate, and is ECOCERT and SOIL association approved for use in natural and organic products.
+It is also known as Glycerol Monostearate SE and is ECOCERT and SOIL association approved for use in natural and organic products.
 (Buy here)

-- Geogard Ultra: is a synthetic preservative composed of gluconolactone and, the organic acid, sodium benzoate in powder form.
+- Geogard 221: is a synthetic preservative composed of benzyl alcohol and dehydroacetic acid as an amber liquid.
 It is ECOCERT, NATRUE and SOIL association approved for use in natural and organic products.
 (Buy here)

 - Citric acid: is an organic acid that occurs naturally in citrus fruits and is a common additive in foods.
 In this recipe, citric acid is used to lower the pH of the neutral lotion to the natural pH of human skin, which is slightly acidic at pH 5.5.
 (Buy here)